Maillezais abbey, Vendee visitors guide

-Enthusiasts of religious buildings will also want to visit the Abbey at Nieul-sur-l'Autise and the Priory at Grammont while in the Vendee department, and perhaps the Church of Notre-Dame at Maille, a few kilometres south-west of Maillezais.
+Enthusiasts of religious buildings and French abbeys will also want to visit the Abbey at Nieul-sur-l'Autise and the Priory at Grammont while in the Vendee department, and perhaps the Church of Notre-Dame at Maille, a few kilometres south-west of Maillezais.

 Visit near Maillezais abbey with France This Way reviews

 ... or see ALL recommended places to visit in Vendee